segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 | Product Shared        | User has shared a product via social links                            |
 | Thank you page        | User has viewed the thank you page after completing an order \*       |

-\* This is less reliable than the de-duplicated `Order Completed` event sent from our servers, but it can be used in device-mode destinations to trigger a conversion. `payment_method` and `shipping_method` properties are not available with this event.
+\* This is less reliable than the de-duplicated `Order Completed` event sent from the Littledata servers, but you can use it in device-mode destinations to trigger a conversion.
+The `payment_method` and `shipping_method` properties are not available with this event.

 In addition to the events tracked as standard, the following hits can be tracked based on page path: